TikToker Justine Paradise makes sexual assault allegation against YouTuber Jake Paul. He denies it.

 “I couldn’t tell him to stop,” she said.
 “He just shoved himself in me, he didn’t ask for consent or anything.
 That’s not okay.
 On no level at all is that okay.”

-Paul’s attorney Daniel E. Gardenswartz told The Washington Post in a statement, “Our client categorically denies the allegation and has every intention of aggressively disproving it and pursuing legal action against those responsible for the defamation of his character.”
+Paul’s attorney Daniel E. Gardenswartz told The Washington Post in a statement: “Our client categorically denies the allegation and has every intention of aggressively disproving it and pursuing legal action against those responsible for the defamation of his character.”

-He added, “Our client believes that any false allegations diminish the credibility of those who have truly been victims of misconduct.”
+He added: “Our client believes that any false allegations diminish the credibility of those who have truly been victims of misconduct.”

 Paradise has racked up more than 500,000 followers on TikTok, where her account is a mixture of dance, comedy and reflections on her life.
 Paul, brother to fellow Internet personality Logan Paul, vlogs and performs stunts for more than 20 million subscribers on YouTube.

-Paradise said she hadn’t originally spoken out because when she entered his house, her photo was taken and she signed an NDA.
+Paradise said she hadn’t originally spoken out because when she entered his house, her photo was taken and she signed a non-disclosure agreement.

 She also said she was originally hesitant to tell her story — and considered doing so without naming him — because she doesn’t want to “ruin someone’s career for something they did.
 I feel guilty, even though I was the one who was assaulted.”